 University of Westminster

-Skidmore program participants choose courses (or "modules") from a wide spectrum of departments, including architecture and urban planning, biomedical and mathematical sciences, business and marketing, economics, English literature and cultural studies, geography, history, information systems, languages, linguistics, politics, psychology, sociology, and socio-legal studies.
+Students can choose coruses from a wide spectrum of departments, including architecture and urban planning, biomedical and mathematical sciences, business and marketing, economics, English literature and cultural studies, geography, history, information systems, languages, linguistics, politics, psychology, sociology, and socio-legal studies.

 *The internship placements are final and those accepted into the internship program at Westminster are not able to withdraw from this option at anytime time.
 Please speak to the Program Manager if you are considering this option.